|

 - OLYA:

-Pet form of Russian Olga, meaning "prosperous,
+Pet form of Russian Olga, meaning

 - OLYMPE:

-French form of Latin Olimpia, meaning "from
+French form of Greek Olympia, meaning "of

 Olympus."

-- OLYMPIA:
+- OLYMPIA

-Greek Olympos, "home of the
+Greek Olympos ("home of the

-- OLYMPIAS:
+- OLYMPIAS

-Greek Olympos, "home of the
+Greek Olympos ("home of the

 - OLYVIA:

-Variant of Olivia, probably meaning "elf
+Variant spelling of English Olivia, probably meaning "elf

 army."

-- OMEGA:
+-

 occasionally by Victorian parents for a "last-born child."

-- OMID:
+- OMID

-Persian unisex name meaning "hope."
+(اُمید): Persian unisex name meaning "hope."

 - OLOLARA: